 School will be in session unless the weather makes it dangerous for school buses to run.
 On doubtful mornings, the local radio and TV stations will announce the school district's decision no later than 7:00 AM.
-If it becomes necessary to dismiss school early due to weather conditions, each local radio and television station will be notified.
+In addition, SchoolMessenger will call to notify parents or guardians of the delay or closing.
+If it becomes necessary to dismiss school early due to weather conditions, each local radio and television station will be notified and a SchoolMessenger notification will be sent out.
+Furthermore, all closings, delays, or early dismissals will be posted on the District website and Facebook pages.
 Parents need to discuss in advance with their children regarding who will pick them up or what to do in case school is dismissed early.
 Students will not be permitted to use the telephone during this time.